Characters from Deus Ex: Mankind Divided. For characters who originated in previous games in the series, check the following pages:

 - Mean Brit: While restrained compared to most examples, he is a soldier, and will scream at Adam if Singh is killed in Dubai.

-- Politically Incorrect Hero: One of his first lines is asking Jensen if he is going to "go all wonky" on us, and describes the aug incident as the augments going "all schizo."
+- Politically Incorrect Hero: One of his first lines is asking Jensen if he is going to "go all wonky" on us, and describes the Aug Incident as the augments going "all schizo."
+He also uses the same Hanzer slur from the first game.
+To recap, the last people who said that to Adam's face were with Purity First.

 - Vitriolic Best Buds: Can eventually become this with Adam.